 Chronic stress makes it harder to control your weight in other ways too.
 You’re probably already familiar with the hormone cortisol.
 Produced by two glands that lie above your kidneys, cortisol has a variety of functions.
 The one you’re probably most familiar with is its role in energy regulation, the process of making sure your cells have enough fuel even during times of stress and famine.
 When you encounter danger, like a giant black bear chasing you, your body pumps out large amounts of cortisol.
 In response, your adrenal glands release glucose into your bloodstream so you have a ready source of fuel to fight or escape.
 Cortisol also triggers the breakdown of muscle so cells have a source of amino acids they can use as fuel should you run short on glucose.

 When you’re under long-term stress, whether physical or emotional, your cortisol level may rise above baseline and stay that way.
-Not only does chronic elevation of cortisol lead to the breakdown of muscle, it sends more stored fat (triglycerides) to your tummy and waist, especially into the deeper part of your abdomen.
+Not only does chronic elevation of cortisol lead to the breakdown of muscle, but it also sends more stored fat (triglycerides) to your tummy and waist, especially into the deeper part of your abdomen.
 This type of deep fat is called visceral fat.
 Unfortunately, this is the least desirable place for it to be from a health standpoint.
-Visceral fat is linked with heart problems and heart disease.
+Visceral fat is linked to heart problems and heart disease.
 So, chronically elevated cortisol can change your body composition AND harm your health.
 With more cortisol in the picture, you lose muscle mass and carry more of your fat stores centrally – in your waistline and abdomen

 Here Come the Food Cravings!

 To make matters worse, cortisol also increases appetite and food cravings.
-Not only does it directly stimulate hunger, it interacts with other hormones that affect your appetite such as leptin and insulin.
+Not only does it directly stimulate hunger, but it also interacts with other hormones that affect your appetite such as leptin and insulin.
 Some people respond to stress with a sharp rise in cortisol while others do not.
 People who do are referred to as “high responders.”
 If you fall into this category, you’re more likely to eat more when stressed or anxious and experience weight gain and changes in body composition.
 If you tend to store fat in your tummy and waistline as opposed to your thighs and buttocks, you’re likely a high cortisol responder.

 Unfortunately, a high cortisol level due to stress doesn’t just impact your body composition, it places you at greater risk for type 2 diabetes and high blood pressure and also suppresses your immune system.
 If you think you get more colds when you’re under stress, you’re probably right.
 Blame it on cortisol’s effect on your immune system.
 You’re healthiest when your cortisol level is in balance – not too high and not too low.